 Hi there!
 A couple days ago I wrote a post about a simple array sum in Go and I said I didn’t need an array in memory to do the sum, but just an integer that would store the inputs the user gave the program.
 This time, I will really need an array.

-The goal is to read an array $A$ of $N$ elements and print $A$ elements in reverse order.
+The goal is to read an array of elements and print elements in reverse order.
 Surely I could put everything in a file and then read it backwards, but as I don’t even know how to use files in Go at the moment, I will be creating an array in memory and then printing it backwards to the screen.
 My solution is just below.

 package main